ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 ## Automated setup
 {: #mrm-risk-config-ovr-wos-only-auto}

 The auto setup option can be run when you launch the Watson OpenScale service for the very first tim5.
-After you choose auto setup, you must activate the model risk management features by clicking the Beta features button.
+After you choose auto setup, you must activate the model risk management features by clicking the **Show beta features** button.
 The following section details how to run auto setup and activate the beta features on the IBM Cloud environment:

 ### Prerequisites
 {: #mrm-risk-config-ovr-wos-only-auto-prereqs}